 During those years, my view of the world turned increasingly negative.
 I didn’t see any point in my journalism work, and I grew cynical about the human condition and society in general.
 As a result, I became alienated from myself.
 While my writing and teaching still reflected my belief that collective and compassionate action is necessary to achieve social change, I was personally becoming increasingly isolated and incapable of exhibiting compassion towards myself.

 I no longer wanted to socialize with friends and acquaintances, or participate in activism and social justice events.
 We rarely invited people over to our house, and I preferred that Terry socialize elsewhere.
-When I did go out it would usually be alone to a bar to watch an English soccer game or to read a book quietly while enjoying a few pints.
+When I did go out it would usually be alone to a bar to watch an English soccer game or to read a book quietly while downing a few pints.
 I used to be the center of the party; now I wanted nothing to do with the party.

 Constant fatigue also appeared during those years, and I blamed my short fuse on that.
 There were many mornings when it would take great effort to get out of bed—and some days I wouldn’t even bother.
 Instead, I would just lie there depressed and full of self-loathing.
 And the mornings when I did get up, I felt lethargic throughout the day.
 I thought the fatigue and lethargy might be related to my bouts of insomnia, which were getting more frequent.
 Or that I had some sort of physical ailment.